The shocking facts about textile waste

 One man’s trash is another man’s treasure.
 There are online and offline clothes swapping events in Hong Kong that allows you to share your fashion items with others.
 Try attending one and give your clothes a second life!

 If you are interested in donating your clothes to those in need, here are a few options:

 Impact HK is a charity that aims at providing comfortable living conditions for homeless people in Hong Kong and helps them connect with society.
 Their Guestroom, located in Tai Kok Tsui, provides food, clothes, accommodation, laundry, or even haircut services to those in need.
 Monetary donations are always welcome, but you could always help by donating items they need, from clothes to furniture.
 Contact them at [email protected] to see if your items would be of use.

 The Salvation Army is an international Christian church and charity working in 131 countries and has been serving Hong Kong since 1930.
 They dedicate their support for people in need ranging from disadvantaged elders to marginalized minorities.
 They welcome both organization and personal donations of clothing and goods.
 To find out more about items they accept and where to donate, please check out their webpage here for more details.

 Recycling through retailer’s collection boxes

 H&M will take any textile you have, regardless of their conditions or their brands.
-It means you can donate t-shirts, that odd socks, or even old curtains and rugs.
+It means you can bring t-shirts, that odd socks, or even old curtains and rugs.
 As a reward, you will receive an H&M voucher for your next purchase.
 To participate, just drop your garment at checkout in any H&M stores.
 Brands like ZARA and Monki also provide such services.